 So, how many hours will it take?
 It depends on whether you are someone who can make decisions easily, whether you have patience in listening to your spouse’s proposals, whether children are involved, whether you prepare for each meeting, whether the two of you can discuss issues at home without getting into arguments.

 You should expect the cost of working with one mediator to be less than half the cost of negotiating through two attorneys.
-Besides less time equaling less money, I also offer a 20% discount to military families who meet at my Raleigh office.
-The majority of my clients who have children spend between $1200 and $2500 on mediation.
+The majority of my clients who have children spend between $1500 and $3000 on mediation.

 So, what is mediation?